Is Trucking Business Profitable? 6 Ways to Make More Money

 Loaded miles are when you’re driving paid cargo.
 But sometimes, empty trailers happen.
 Try matching your routes with shipper demand and be willing to take backhauls to ensure your trailer is consistently full.

 There’s nothing more frustrating than waiting at a pick-up or delivery point longer than you planned.
 While shippers allow for a two-hour detention delay, sometimes it can stretch to three hours or more.
 That’s time you’re not getting paid.
 Worse, it might put you behind on other jobs.
-The best way to reduce detention time is to build extra space or “detention pay” into loading and unloading times.
-And avoid taking loads from facilities or shippers known for high wait times.
+The best way to reduce detention time is to build extra space or detention pay into loading and unloading times or avoid taking loads from facilities or shippers known for long wait times.

 6. Use factoring to get paid faster.

 Factoring means you can sell your invoices from a job to a third-party financial company, also known as a factor.
-You walk away with the money right away (minus the factor fee) rather than waiting the typical 30-90+ days it takes a broker to process your invoice.
-Meanwhile, the factoring company tracks down payment from the broker so you don’t have to.
+You walk away with the money right away (minus the factoring fee) rather than waiting the typical 30-90+ days it takes a broker to process your invoice.
+Meanwhile, the factoring company tracks down payments from the broker, so you don’t have to.

 Book more high-paying loads.

-So, is trucking a profitable business?
-It can be, especially if you book higher-paying loads to maximize your capital.
+The trucking industry can be lucrative, especially if you book higher-paying loads to maximize the amount of money you bring in.
 One sure way to do this is to use Truckstop’s Carrier Load Board to find quality loads at great rates.
 To get on board, call us or book a free demo to see how it works.

 Find out how our platform gives you the visibility you need to get more done.